-If you plan to drop your child off later in the day, please call and email the camp director to let them know, giving them enough time to plan.
+If you plan to drop your child off later in the day, please call and email the camp director to let them know, giving them enough time to plan these logistics.

 Late Pick Up:

-Children are supervised at the YMCA Child Care Site until 6 pm.
-A late fee of $1 per minute/per child will be charged after 6:05 pm.
-As a courtesy, please make sure to call and/or email our camp director to let them know that you will be late to pick up!
+The YMCA’s hours of operation for camp are 6:30a/7:00a – 6:00p.
+If you pick up your child late, you will be charged $1 a minute after the 5-minute grace period we offer.
+As a courtesy, please make sure to call and email our camp director to let them know that you will be late to pick up!

 Your child will receive a Camp T-shirt when your child is fully registered to the Day Camp program.
 Camp shirts must be worn on all field trips and labeled with your child's name.
 Additional camp shirts will be on sale for $5 each during camp orientation.

 The YMCA follows CDHS guidelines for the State of Colorado.
 The YMCA has a 1:15 ratio for school age childcare and camp.
 A 1:10 ratio is in effect during swim days and field trips.

 Please bring: a cold lunch, two light snacks, a water bottle, sunscreen, closed-toed shoes and swimming gear (on water days).